ucrcsedept/course-support/learning_modules/containers/podman-setup/Samarth-Notes.md

 ### Part 1: Podman Installation and Verification

-Prerequisite: Makes sure to have homebrew installed on your mac: https://brew.sh/

 Step 1: Download Podman from this website: https://podman.io/

 The website should look like this: